micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 and laid it in his new tomb which he had hewn out of the rock; and he rolled a large stone against the door of the tomb, and departed.

 ###### 61
-And Mary Magdalene was there, and the other Mary, sitting [^o]opposite the tomb. ## Pilate Sets a Guard
+And Mary Magdalene was there, and the other Mary, sitting opposite the tomb. ## Pilate Sets a Guard

 ###### 62
 On the next day, which followed the Day of Preparation, the chief priests and Pharisees gathered together to Pilate,